 In this Issue Paper, we utilize land rental rates and conservation program payments as a proxy for the cost to incentivize AGC and CCG project activities.
 For AGC project activities, this analysis relies on the Grassland Reserve Program's (GRP) county level rental rate data.
 The GRP is a voluntary enrollment program designed to financially encourage landowners to protect grassland.
 The Farm Service Agency (FSA) establishes rental rates for all counties, which are based on the relative productivity of the soil (i.e., the soil's ability to stimulate plant growth) and the pre-established cash rental rate estimates for the county.
 The program offers several enrollment options including term contracts between five and 20 years, a permanent easement, and a cost share option to underwrite restoration work (USDA, 2010).
 Given the voluntary nature and enrollment options, GRP rental rates offers a useful proxy for evaluating what minimal carbon payment levels may have to be to encourage landowners to participate in an AGC project.
-As Table 12 indicates, the base cost of sequestering carbon through AGC activities ranges from \$5.59 per tCO2e to an effectively infinite cost where emission factors are negative.
+As Table 12 indicates, the base cost of sequestering carbon through AGC activities ranges from \$0.40 to \$6.10 per tCO2e.